Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

 i.e.~approximate the thermodynamic limit by a finite-size problem.
 The run-time of a quantum simulation or a classical simulation for the finite-size problem can thus be expressed in terms of the precision $\varepsilon$ demanded in the thermodynamic limit.
 This allows us to then compare the scalings of the run-time of these algorithms with the precision $\varepsilon$, and declare an algorithm \emph{to have an advantage in precision} compared to others depending on their respective scaling.

-We note that there are classical algorithms which directly operate in the thermodynamic limit \cite{white1992density, jordan2008classical}.
-We will not consider them here, since for ground state problem in dimensions higher than two, it is not possible to give rigorous scalings, and for dynamical ones they give the same scaling as the ones considered here.
+For instance, if a quantum algorithm has a complexity $T_{\rm Q}={\rm poly}(1/\varepsilon)$, then we will have a superpolynomial advantage over a classical algorithm with complexity $T_{\rm cl}={\rm exp}({\log^2(1/\varepsilon})) $ and exponential advantage over a classical algorithm with complexity $T_{\rm cl}={\rm exp}({O(1/\varepsilon)})$.